 The UK’s previous generations of nuclear power have left a legacy which requires managing over decades to come.
 There are many challenges, but the decommissioning programme presents significant opportunities for growth and sustained employment along the supply chain.

 After providing safe low-carbon energy for decades, many of the UK’s reactors have been or are being taken off the grid in readiness for decommissioning and eventual dismantling.
 Several nuclear research facilities and fuel plants have also reached the end of their working lives, and there’s decades worth of spent fuel and waste material to be safely stored or disposed of.
-A 2012 report from the National Audit Office estimated the total costs of decommissioning at around £100 billion.
+In 2018, the National Audit Office estimated the total costs of decommissioning at £121 billion with a completion date of 2120.

 Manufacturers and the wider supply chain have a key role to play in this decommissioning programme, providing the innovation, technology and equipment to safely dismantle plant, handle contaminated material, and support secure long-term storage.